supporting stressed teens

 Try asking: “What do you think your 30-year-old self would say to you right now?”

-I am deeply grateful for the support kinesiology has brought to my family and to so many people I’ve worked with in clinic.
+I am deeply grateful for the support kinesiology has brought to my family and so many people I’ve worked with in clinic.
 I would love to support you, your teenager, or someone you know in finding greater calm, clarity, and emotional balance.

 Next